rudolphalmeida/sen/README.md

 ## Building and Running

 Dependencies can be managed using VCPKG.
 Additional dependencies are required on Linux.
-Run the `install_deps.sh` script to install them on Ubuntu/Mint/PopOS (TODO: Fedora/`dnf`).
+Run the `install_deps_ubuntu.sh` script to install them on Ubuntu/Mint/PopOS (TODO: Fedora/`dnf`).

 Then configure the CMake project using: